 - Coconut Flour

-- Instant Yeast
+- Instant Yeast (Rapid Rise Yeast)

 - Xanthan Gum

-- Ground Flax
+- Ground Flax Seed

-- Pyrex Glass Bread Pans
+- Pyrex Glass Bread Pan

 - Electric Kettle

 I share new videos and recipes every week.
 Subscribe so you're notified by YouTube when the recipes post.

 This recipe turns out a beautiful keto bread that can be used for sandwiches, french toast or plain old toast with liberal amount of fresh organic butter.
-Yum.
+Yum….

-- Preheat your oven to 100 degrees.
+- Preheat your oven to 100°F & prepare your pan

 *the yeast eats the sugar so the resulting sugar content is negligible

-Then, add the foamy yeast to egg/flour mixture and beat for one minute.
+- Add the foamy yeast mixture to the egg/flour mixture in your mixer bowl and mix on low speed for one minute.

-- Bake for 30 minutes.
+- Bake for 30 minutes